Junye-Pan/RealtimeSpeechPipeline/RSPP_Section4_Rewrite_with_Rationales.md

 - **Replayability:** EventTimeline + plan + determinism context define what can be replayed; provider determinism is not assumed unless recorded outputs are used.

 ---

+## Change Notes & Rationales (one reason per modified area)

+1) **Added “ResolvedTurnPlan / CompiledGraph” (turn-scoped freezing).**
+Reason: Without a frozen turn plan, dynamic policy/provider decisions can change mid-turn and break determinism, replay, and debuggability.

+2) **Promoted “Event ABI (Schema + Envelope) Contract” to a first-class abstraction.**
+Reason: Replay, cross-transport compatibility, and end-to-end correlation require an explicit, versioned ABI—not just a generic “Event” concept.

+3) **Introduced “Lane” (DataLane / ControlLane / TelemetryLane) while keeping a single Event model.**
+Reason: Separating QoS semantics prevents high-frequency telemetry or bulk data from blocking cancellation/turn control while preserving a unified event contract.

+4) **Expanded “Edge” from a generic channel to a buffering boundary with explicit semantics.**
+Reason: In real-time voice pipelines, latency is dominated by queueing; Edge must therefore express buffering and ordering semantics directly.

+5) **Added “BufferSpec” as an Edge property.**
+Reason: Drop/merge/block strategies and maximum in-queue latency must be declared and auditable to enforce backpressure and protect low latency, while still allowing Simple-mode profile defaults to keep required fields minimal.

+6) **Added “Watermarks” as an explicit buffering construct.**
+Reason: Watermarks create deterministic triggers for pressure signals and runtime actions, making backpressure measurable and policy-driven rather than implicit.

+7) **Added a “Timebase Contract” (monotonic, wall-clock, media time, mapping).**
+Reason: You cannot specify or measure real-time latency—and you cannot build reliable timelines for replay—without a unified session time model across transports.

+8) **Added “NodeExecutionContext” as a required runtime injection.**
+Reason: Budgets, cancellation, timebase, state access, and telemetry must be enforceable and consistent across nodes, not left to convention.

+9) **Added “Preemption Hooks Contract” (on_cancel/on_barge_in/on_budget_exhausted).**
+Reason: In streaming TTS/LLM/ASR nodes, rapid interruption requires explicit cooperative preemption semantics beyond merely sending a signal event.

+10) **Refined Session/Turn semantics by adding “Turn Arbitration Rules.”**
+Reason: Barge-in and overlapping turns are common in voice UX; without explicit arbitration rules, commit/abort and late-event behavior becomes ambiguous.

+11) **Split “State Contract” into Turn-Ephemeral, Session Hot, and Session Durable state.**
+Reason: Cross-region replication of hot pipeline state can destroy latency; explicitly allowing hot-state loss on failover reconciles multi-region resilience with low-latency goals while preserving the stateless-runtime deployment model.

+12) **Added “PlacementLease (Epoch / Lease Token)” to the control-plane boundary.**
+Reason: Multi-region failover and reconnects can cause split-brain execution; epochs/leases are the minimal abstraction to prevent duplicated outputs and ambiguous authority.

+13) **Added “Routing View / Registry Handle” as a read-optimized routing surface.**
+Reason: Transport adapters need a fast, runtime-usable representation of placement decisions to honor migrations without embedding control-plane logic inside the runtime.

+14) **Added “ProviderInvocation” as a first-class unit.**
+Reason: Normalized observability, cancellation, idempotency, and replay often need to reference provider calls explicitly rather than treating them as opaque node internals.

+15) **Added “DeterminismContext” including a canonical random seed.**
+Reason: Deterministic replay of node-internal behavior requires capturing allowed nondeterminism (like randomness) as part of turn-scoped recorded context.

+16) **Expanded “Replay & Timeline” into explicit objects (EventTimeline, ReplayCursor, ReplayMode).**
+Reason: “Replay by default” is only meaningful if the system defines what is persisted, how it is stepped, and whether provider outputs are re-executed or played back.

+17) **Extended “Transport Boundary Contract” with “ConnectionAdapter” and normalized liveness/disconnect semantics.**
+Reason: WebRTC/WebSocket/SIP have different failure semantics; normalizing them into control events is required for consistent cancellation, turn termination, and cleanup behavior without expanding RSPP into transport-stack ownership.

+18) **Reorganized Section 4 into grouped primitives + cross-cutting contracts.**
+Reason: Treating principles (e.g., determinism, resource admission) as peers to concrete runtime objects obscures the stable surface area and makes implementation responsibilities unclear.